India lands a spacecraft near the moon’s south pole, a first for the world as it joins elite club

 Active since the 1960s, India has launched satellites for itself and other countries, and successfully put one in orbit around Mars in 2014.
 India is planning its first mission to the International Space Station next year, in collaboration with the United States.

-The anticipation for a successful landing rose after Russia’s failed attempt and as India’s regional rival China reaches for new milestones in space.
+The anticipation for a successful landing rose after Russia’s failed attempt and as India’s regional rival China, which landed on the moon in 2013, reaches for new milestones in space.
 In May, China launched a three-person crew for its orbiting space station and hopes to put astronauts on the moon before the end of the decade.
 Relations between India and China have plunged since deadly border clashes in 2020.

 Numerous countries and private companies are racing to successfully land a spacecraft on the lunar surface.
 In April, a Japanese company’s spacecraft apparently crashed while attempting to land on the moon.
 An Israeli nonprofit tried to achieve a similar feat in 2019, but its spacecraft was destroyed on impact.